To apply for a Quercus Taught Masters Academic Scholarship you must:

 3. Submit your online application, including the personal statement section outlining the following:

-a) Your reasons for choosing this masters course at University College Cork (max 3000 characters).
+a) Your reasons for choosing this masters course at University College Cork (max 300 words).
 Please include in your answer how you anticipate this qualification will benefit you personally, and academically and professionally and your research/study interests.

-b) Any additional academic achievements, including postgraduate qualifications, if relevant (documented evidence of achievements must be uploaded to PAC) (max 2000 characters).
+b) Any additional academic achievements, including postgraduate qualifications, if relevant (documented evidence of achievements must be uploaded to PAC) (max 200 words).

-c) If relevant, consider any non-academic or professional experience you may have that relates to the masters course (max 2000 characters).
+c) If relevant, consider any non-academic or professional experience you may have that relates to the masters course (max 200 words).

-d) Any skills and attributes relevant to the masters course that set you apart from other applicants (max 3000 characters).
+d) Any skills and attributes relevant to the masters course that set you apart from other applicants (max 200 words).

 Successful applicants will: